NotDarkn/XinaA15_Unforked/README.md

 All of the release notes, README's, and more are all re-created in this GitHub to be more "understandable" for English speakers.

 # Please make sure to read the following files:
+- .INSTALL.md (How to install XinaA15)
+- .UPDATE.md (How to update XinaA15)
-- MESSAGE FROM XINA.md
+- MESSAGE FROM XINA.md (Developer's Message)
-- SUPPORTED.md
+- SUPPORTED.md (Supported devices/iOS list)
-- WARNINGS.md
+- WARNINGS.md (All warnings for XinaA15)

 # Files unaffected:
 - Sileo IPA's